belgacemi/Traffic_Prediction/README.md

 # Traffic_Prediction
 Traffic Prediction, BCG Datathon 12.2020

-The aim of this project is to develop a model that predicts the traffic (occupation rate of streets) in Paris.
+The aim of this project is to develop a model that predicts the traffic (occupation rate of 3 streets: Avenue des Champs-Elysées, Rue de la Convention and Rue des Saints-Pères ) in Paris.

 Steps to execute to run the project from the start:
 --------------------------------------------------